Rug Care & Maintenance

 Shading may occur due to changes in pile and weave direction.
 Areas of the rug may appear to have changed colour where the pile is facing a different direction.
 This is a natural effect in the rug and cannot be prevented.

 Often new rugs begin to produce fluff as a result of loose fibres that remain in the rug after the manufacturing process.
-This is not a fault of the rug, but a standard characteristic of woolen rugs.
+This is not a fault of the rug, but a standard characteristic of woollen rugs.
 With regular vacuuming this will reduce over time.

 Pilling can occur due to traffic, moving of furniture, vacuuming or other mechanical agitation.
 This can be carefully trimmed with scissors.